Skip to content

 Of course, you can use Smartsheet like a regular spreadsheet app—but its potential feels wasted when used in this manner.
 If you want to do even more with Smartsheet, connect it to Zapier, so you can do things like add form responses to Smartsheet or send notifications when you make updates in Smartsheet.
 Here are more ways to automate Smartsheet, or you can get started with one of these workflows.

-Smartsheet pricing: Free for 1 user and up to 2 editors.
-Premium plans start from $7/user/month for up to 10 users and unlimited viewers.
+Smartsheet pricing: Premium plans start from $9/user/month for up to 10 members and unlimited viewers.

-Best spreadsheet app for integrating spreadsheets into shared documents
+Best spreadsheet software for integrating spreadsheets into shared documents

 Quip (Windows, Mac, Android, iOS)